 We expensed the cost of producing validation batches of OLINVYK that we are using in the commercial launch as research and development expense prior to the regulatory approval and DEA scheduling of OLINVYK.
-We expect cost of sales to increase as we deplete these inventories.
+As of September 30, 2023, we are no longer using the validation batches for shipment of drug product to wholesalers.
+We expect cost of sales to increase as we continue to sell from our finished goods inventory.